sav-che/TL-2/Authors/Merriam, Clinton Hart {std. Merriam}.md

-> [!cite] BHL link: this entry starts at [page 425](https://www.biodiversitylibrary.org/item/104137#page/441/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 425](https://www.biodiversitylibrary.org/page/33355512) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Merriam, Clinton Hart (1855-1942), American botanist, zoologist and ethnologist; M. D Columbia 1879; practicing physician in Locust Grove 1879-1885; ornithologist in the office of the"Commissioner of agriculture" (now USDA) and leader of the Bureau of Biological Survey 1885-1910; working with the support of the Harnman Trust (Smithsonian Institution) from 1910; outstanding mammalogist and zoogeographer (*Merriam*).
+Merriam, Clinton Hart (1855-1942), American botanist, zoologist and ethnologist; M. D Columbia 1879; practicing physician in Locust Grove 1879-1885; ornithologist in the office of the"Commissioner of agriculture" (now USDA) and leader of the Bureau of Biological Survey 1885-1910; working with the support of the Harnman Trust (Smithsonian Institution) from 1910; outstanding mammalogist and zoogeographer
+**Abbreviated name**: *Merriam*

 #### Herbarium and types